 About Council - VFS

 The Financial Stability Council is the inter-institutional body that designs the macroprudential policy of the Republic of Croatia.
-It consists of representatives of the Croatian National Bank (HNB), the Croatian Financial Services Supervisory Agency (Hanfa), the Ministry of Finance (MF) of the Republic of Croatia and the Croatian Deposit Insurance Agency (DAB).
+It consists of representatives of the Croatian National Bank (HNB), the Croatian Financial Services Supervisory Agency (Hanfa), the Ministry of Finance (MF) of the Republic of Croatia and the Croatian Deposit Insurance Agency (CDIA).

 Figure 1 Members of the Financial Stability Council